Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 “Alright.
 You’re a long way out here, Yekiidaa.”

-The gaoian flicked an ear---probably Hoeff had mispronounced the name.
+The gaoian flicked an ear - probably Hoeff had mispronounced the name.
 “So are you.
 Mother caught *two* naughty cubs in the pantry, *yijao?”*

 ...Well, shit.
 Code-cant, probably.
 That needed answering.